Higher homotopy categories, higher derivators, and K-theory: -theory of higher derivators

 \subsection{Waldhausen $K$-theory of derivators}

-Waldhausen $K$-theory for pointed left 1-derivators was defined in \cite{MR2} and it was shown that it agrees with Waldhausen $K$-theory for all well--behaved Waldhausen categories \cite[Theorem 4.3.1]{MR2}.
-We consider an analogous definition of $K$-theory for general pointed left $\infty$-derivators.
+Waldhausen $K$-theory for pointed right 1-derivators was defined in \cite{MR2}.
+It was shown in \cite{MR2} that this $K$-theory of derivators agrees with the usual Waldhausen $K$-theory for all well-behaved Waldhausen categories \cite[Theorem 4.3.1]{MR2}.
+We consider an analogous definition of $K$-theory for general pointed right $\infty$-derivators.